Gaming in Montreal: Spring or Fall?

 Have friends from Stiller Business, SoSI, ITS, or the Creative Studio?
 Other students wishing to go to Montreal can attend in the fall.
 In 2025, they will take COR 301, COR 302, Science with Lab, and COR-304+SAP 293.
 The latter course combination gives students the opportunity to collaborate with local organizations and community partners on a project benefiting the greater good.
 Students will gain tailored experience and on-site learning in their desired professional field.

 Additionally, students may prefer visiting Montreal in the fall because of the weather.
 The beginning of the semester will be warm and not too busy with coursework, so you can explore Montreal.
-The staff in the fall organizes a weekend trip to Ottawa or Quebec City.
+Budget permitting, the staff in the fall may organize a weekend trip to Ottawa or Quebec City.
 Visit historic sites, museums, government buildings, and get a taste of Canadian cuisine!

 The Spring Semester